hyperledger-archives/sawtooth-core/docs/source/introduction.rst

     mode.
 This project is intended for experimental usage and we recommend against using it for security sensitive applications.

-This project, called "Sawtooth Lake" is a highly modular platform for building, deploying and running distributed ledgers.
+This project, called "Sawtooth" is a highly modular platform for building, deploying and running distributed ledgers.
 Distributed ledgers provide a digital record (such as asset ownership) that is maintained without a central authority or implementation.
 Instead of a single,